The Best Lodges and Camps in Tanzania

 andBeyond Mnemba Island, Zanzibar, Tanzania

-This lodge offers a private island experience with the option of experiencing the Swahili architecture, music, and culture of Stone Town (Zanzibar’s main town, 20 minutes from Mnemba by boat plus a 90-minute drive).
-Ten high-ceilinged,...
+This lodge offers a private island stay, paired with the option of experiencing the Swahili architecture, music, and culture of Stone Town (Zanzibar’s main town, 20 minutes from Mnemba by boat plus a 90-minute drive).
+Ten...

 I had the pleasure of ending my time in Tanzania with a trip to Chumbe Island, just off the coast of Zanzibar.
 This tower, called the Lighthouse, is the biggest structure.
 But there are several wonderful open-air bungalows that you can book for a...